Persuasion with Ambiguous Communication: Benefits from Binary Ambiguous Communication

 \begin{proposition} Given any experiment $\sigma^{*}$, fix, for each $\omega \in \Omega$, $a_{\omega} \in \mathop{supp}(\sigma^{*}(\cdot|\omega))$ and consider the following set of vectors,

 If this set spans $\R^{2}$, then there exists a Pareto-ranked splitting of $\sigma^{*}$. \end{proposition}

 \cite{arieli2024} argue that Bayesian persuasion solutions are typically inefficient\footnote{Though \cite{ichihashi2019} proves they are always efficient when the receiver has only two actions.} and provide a necessary condition, $\sum_{\omega \in \Omega} |\mathop{supp}(\sigma(\cdot|\omega))| \leq |\Omega| + 1$, for their efficiency.
-If a Bayesian persuasion solution violates this condition, the spanning condition for \eqref{equ:inefficiency_improvement} holds for a generic specification of the payoffs, $u_{i}(a,\omega)$, implying, by Corollary \ref{sufficient_BP}, that both the receiver and an ambiguity-neutral sender benefit from ambiguous communication.
+If a Bayesian persuasion solution violates this condition, for a generic specification of the payoffs, $u_{i}(a,\omega)$, condition \eqref{equ:inefficiency_improvement} will have $\sum_{\omega \in \Omega} |\mathop{supp}(\sigma(\cdot|\omega))| - |\Omega| \geq 2$ non-zero and linearly independent vectors, implying the existence of a Pareto-ranked splitting of $\sigma^{BP}$ by Proposition \ref{prop:inefficiency_improvement}.
+By Corollary \ref{sufficient_BP}, this implies that there exists an obedient ambiguous experiment that yields more than the optimal Bayesian persuasion payoff for both the receiver and an ambiguity-neutral sender.
+Therefore, in generic persuasion games for which $\sigma^{BP}$ violates the necessary condition for efficiency, an ambiguity-neutral sender benefits from ambiguous communication.

+An important class of persuasion games that \cite{arieli2024} show generically violates their necessary condition for efficiency are those that are threshold environments with safe and risky actions for the receiver.
+In these games, there are at least three states and the same number of actions as states.
+The receiver's payoffs are such that there is a distinct action that is optimal in each state and the receiver wants to take this matching action when they believe that state is sufficiently likely.
+When no state is believed sufficiently likely, the receiver prefers the safe action.
+The sender's payoff is state-independent and assigns higher values to each risky action than to the safe action.
+Thus, our results imply that, for generic such games, a Pareto-ranked splitting of the optimal Bayesian persuasion experiment, $\sigma^{BP}$ exists, and an ambiguity-neutral sender benefits from ambiguous communication.

 \begin{remark}[Non-necessity] \emph{That neither the spanning condition nor violation of the \cite{arieli2024} condition are necessary for the existence of a Pareto-ranked splitting can be seen from our introductory example.
 For $\sigma^{*} = \sigma^{BP}$, the example satisfies neither condition but there are, as depicted in Figure \ref{fig:intro_example_2}, Pareto-ranked splittings of $\sigma^{BP}$.} \end{remark}